Home Recipes Air Fryer Brussels Sprouts (Easy Recipe)

 Next, let’s talk about the texture.

-Where poorly cooked Brussels sprouts are mushy, soggy, and downright disappointing, these have the perfect balance of crunchiness and creaminess.
+Poorly cooked Brussels sprouts are mushy, soggy, and downright disappointing.
+But these babies have the perfect balance of crunchiness and creaminess.

 They’re flavored flawlessly, too.
 The sweet and savory coating and the mayo-mustard dip mask that vegetal taste beautifully.